Who Owns Intellectual Property: Everything You Need to Know

 Unlike employees, consultants and independent contractors will normally be able to claim ownership rights to any intellectual properties they develop in service to a company, unless there is a written contract in place that states otherwise.
 This is a common situation, and it's generally a good idea to have a written contract in place if the company wishes to obtain ownership rights to intellectual property developed by a nonemployee.

 If you need help with who owns intellectual property, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.